ArjArav98/react-native-select/README.md

 # react-native-select
 A React Native component for a searchable and categorisable dropdown.
+This component is a work in progress.